 Thank you for your continued efforts to move our great institution forward.

 John Lommel, Ed.D.

-The Division of Institutional Effectiveness serves as the go‐to destination for institutional effectiveness support services for all units of the university and external agencies, including compliance and accreditation (HLC, state authorization, etc.), programmatic and institutional quality assurance (specialized program accreditation, program review, quality initiative, highly qualified faculty/staff, etc.), strategic planning and budgeting, and assessment needs (student learning and success assessment, institutional outcomes assessment, etc.).
-Three offices play important roles in fulfilling DIE’s mission: The Office of Academic Assessment (OAA), the Office of Institutional Effectiveness (OIE), and the Center for Faculty Excellence (CFE).
+The Office of Institutional Effectiveness (OIE) and the Office of Academic Assessment (OAA) comprise Institutional Effectiveness at BGSU.
+The Office of Institutional Effectiveness (OIE) serves as the go‐to destination for institutional effectiveness support services for all units of the university and external agencies, including compliance and accreditation (HLC, state authorization, etc.), programmatic and institutional quality assurance (specialized program accreditation, program review, quality initiative, highly qualified faculty/staff, etc.), strategic planning and budgeting, and assessment needs (student learning and success assessment, institutional outcomes assessment, etc.).
+The Office of Academic Assessment (OAA) focuses on student learning outcomes, assessment and a variety of surveys or projects.

 Areas of Responsibility of Institutional Effectiveness

 The work of Institutional Effectiveness at BGSU aligns directly with Strategic Objective: # 1.
 Driving Public Good through Redefining Student Success, Initiative 1: Right Programs that are Sustainable and Initiative 2: Intensive Focus on Outcomes as well as Foundational Objective # 3.
 Powering Public Good through our People and Community, Initiative 10: Teaching and Service Excellence.
 More importantly, our office supports Foundational Objective # 4.
 Supporting Public Good through Efficient and Effective Processes, Structures, and Technology -- specifically, Initiative 14: Efficiency and Alignment.